+Conclusion

 There are, clearly, a myriad of sales enhancement plans, programmes and proposals.
 Here at Frog Capital, we have tried to look at selling through the lens of our Scale-up Methodology.

 To augment this, we have interviewed sales leaders from 4 sales operations that have most certainly scaled, all the way to enterprise level.
 All 4 leaders have worked in smaller businesses before reaching the level they're at today.
 They know how hard it is to build reliable, repeatable sales functions that can deliver growth in the toughest of environments.

-To further enhance this, we have asked one of the marketing industry's most prominent strategists create a B2B Growth toolkit that sets the foundation for this one All these contributions have combined to produce a set of recommendations, ideas and options for the Scale-up CEO to consider when building out a high performing sales operation.
+To further enhance this, we have asked one of the marketing industry's most prominent strategists create a B2B Growth toolkit that sets the foundation for this one.

+All these contributions have combined to produce a set of recommendations, ideas and options for the Scale-up CEO to consider when building out a high performing sales operation.
 It is not meant to be either exhaustive nor exclusive; there are always other ways of making progress and one should definitely stay aware of new thinking and new developments.

-However, the Frog Capital 'Building Sales Machines' Scale-up toolkit recommendations are: Know your value proposition; what problem it solves and how.
-Know the value it adds, quantitatively and be able to describe why it's demonstrably different from any other solution.
+However, the Frog Capital 'Building Sales Machines' Scale-up toolkit recommendations are:

+Know your value proposition; what problem it solves and how.
+Know the value it adds, quantitively and be able to describe why it's demonstrably different from any other solution.
 Think like your ideal customer.
 Be able to map the total market for your offer and what they will pay for it.
 Ensure you have messages for all the people you need to influence.
-02 Own the entire process of managing a customer from qualification to closing, to on-boarding to renewal.
-Make rigour and review watchwords of your team.

-Train, practice and coach.

-03

 Trust the data.
 In fact, embrace it, the answers to many if not most of your questions are in there somewhere.
 Properly implemented tech will help but the key is culture.

-05

-Only hire people who are fully prepared to take personal responsibility for their own prospecting.
-However, they must still fully collaborate with their marketing colleagues.

-04

 Target is minimum expectation.
 Celebrate deals, not forecasts, and ensure everyone involved is properly recognised.
 Ensure the rewards are linked to desired outcomes, like profit.

-07
+Own the entire process of managing a customer from qualification to closing, to onboarding to renewal.
+Make rigour and review watchwords of your team.
+Train, practice and coach.

+Only hire people who are fully prepared to take personal responsibility for their own prospecting.
+However, they must still fully collaborate with their marketing colleagues.

+$\mathbf{\Omega}$

 Always have a Plan B. Things will go wrong, be it a global pandemic or a salesperson leaving, ensure the pipeline cover is always more than you think you need.
 Much more.

-06

-01
+RESIDENCE Arch FUNDING STRATEC, STRATEC, That Hunt Stratec, Strate

+Case Study - GBG

 Introduction

 Today, John Lord is the CEO of Trunarrative, however, back in 2008 he joined UK-based Identification and Verification (IDV) specialist, GB Group (GBG), as Group MD for their Identity and Fraud businesses.
 In that same year, Frog Capital became the largest shareholder in GBG, who at that time had an EV of £23.6m.
 Today in 2021, GBG have a market cap of £1.8bn.
 John recently spent some time with James Bagan at Frog, telling the story of how he helped build one of the most effective sales functions in recent UK corporate history.